JackTillotson/Pascals-Revenge/README.md

 You pick a class to start with, your armor, and weapons.
 Then you make your way through the Crypt of the Lich Balanar!
 Hopefully surviving and finding his treasure.
+If you die, which you will, simply run the game as before and try again!

 ### PLAYING ON MAC/LINUX?:
 If you have a mac it should already have ruby installed.